-- development on land in the R2 Low Density Residential Zone; and - dwelling houses, semi-detached dwellings and dual occupancies in the R3 Medium Density Residential zone.
+- development on land in the R2 Low Density Residential Zone; and

 A wall height of 7.2m (accommodating two storeys) and an inclined plane of 45° applies to the front, side and rear elevations.
 These controls respond to the typical pitched roof house form, but also potentially accommodate three storey flat roof housing forms with a reduced top storey.